-The current main trends in Arabic dialectal speech research include: from MSA to ASR of low-resource dialects (MGB-2, MGB-3, MGB-5 challenges from ~\citealp{mgb2},~\citeyear{mgb3},~\citeyear{mgb5}, \textit{etc.}), and studies aiming at expanding the dialectal coverage of Arabic ASR~\cite{dialectal,nadi2025,omnilingual}; from the centralized text-to-speech (TTS) in MSA~\cite{asc,clartts,artst} to few models for specific or limited dialect support~\cite{tunartts,arzstts}, and the results still fail to match the performance expected as achieved by recent zero-shot TTS models in languages such as English and Chinese.
-The underwhelming performance of these models is understandable given the limitations of existing Arabic speech datasets.
-For instance, ArVoice~\cite{arvoice}, the largest open-source corpus by far specifically designed for TTS, contains fewer than 100 hours of MSA-only data from 11 speakers, much of which is synthetic.
-Meanwhile, the QASR corpus~\cite{qasr}, primarily intended for the ASR task, features a highly imbalanced gender distribution among its speakers.
-This characteristic, though likely unintentional, renders it unsuitable for training high-quality TTS models.
-Apart from data scarcity, there remains a lack of impetus regarding the Arabic dialectal TTS system itself, which is a common issue in the study of long-tail languages, stemming from scientific disincentives and other factors~\cite{omnilingual}.
-Notably, to the best of our knowledge, research on unified-dialectal Arabic TTS is absent, not to mention an open-source framework.
+Current trends in Arabic dialectal speech research span two main directions: shifting ASR focus beyond MSA toward low-resource dialects (MGB-2, MGB-3, MGB-5 challenges~\cite{mgb2,mgb3,mgb5}, \textit{etc.}), and efforts to expand dialectal coverage of Arabic ASR~\cite{dialectal,nadi2025,omnilingual}; and advancing text-to-speech (TTS) from MSA-centric systems~\cite{asc,clartts,artst} to a handful of models with limited dialect support~\cite{tunartts,arzstts}, whose results still fall short of those achieved by recent zero-shot TTS models for languages such as English and Chinese.
+The underwhelming performance of these models is unsurprising given the limitations of existing Arabic speech datasets.
+For instance, ArVoice~\cite{arvoice}, by far the largest open-source corpus specifically designed for TTS, contains fewer than 100 hours of MSA-only data from 11 speakers, much of which is synthetic.
+Meanwhile, the QASR corpus~\cite{qasr}, primarily intended for ASR, features a highly imbalanced gender distribution among its speakers.
+This imbalance, though likely unintentional, renders the corpus unsuitable for training high-quality TTS models.
+Beyond data scarcity, there remains little impetus for developing Arabic dialectal TTS, a common issue for long-tail languages, driven by scientific disincentives and other factors~\cite{omnilingual}.
+Notably, to the best of our knowledge, research on unified-dialectal Arabic TTS remains absent, let alone an open-source framework.